xtophd/RHEL8-Workshop/documentation/appstream-yum.md

 Modularity brings parallel availability, not parallel installability.

-dnf module list -- d indicates default.
+yum module list -- d indicates default.

- dnf module install python27:2.7/common
+ yum module install python27:2.7/common

 Installs python 2.7

 so does:

-dnf install python2
+yum install python2

 so what is the point of modularity....